 We consider all short-term, highly liquid investments with original maturities of 90 days or less, including commercial paper and money market funds, to be cash equivalents.
-We are exposed to credit risk in the event of default by our financial institutions where we maintain deposits to the extent the amount recorded on the consolidated balance sheet exceeds the FDIC insurance limits per institution.
 Amounts due from third-party credit card processors for the settlement of debit and credit card transactions are included as cash equivalents as they are generally collected within three business days.
-Cash equivalents related to credit and debit card transactions at February 3, 2018 and January 28, 2017 were \$3.9 million and \$3.7 million, respectively.
+Cash equivalents related to credit and debit card transactions at February 2, 2019 and February 3, 2018 were \$5.5 million and \$3.9 million, respectively.